A credit card cash advance can give you quick access to money, but do you know how much it’ll cost?

 Alternatives to cash advances

-- Get a loan.
-If you have some time on your hands you can consider getting a payday or a personal loan, both of which tend to charge lower interest when compared to cash advances.
-Some payday loan issuers can give you access to approved funds on the same day or by the next business day.
+- Loans.
+If you need extra funds, you may also want to consider getting a short-term loan or a personal loan to cover the costs.
+These options could have lower interest rates than credit card cash advances.
+Plus, some short-term loan issuers can give you access to approved funds on the same day or by the next business day.

 I have a new credit card that comes with a six months 0% p.a. interest rate offer.
 Does this apply on cash advances?